cngrindstaff/Achievement-Vault/README.md

 on the page, for organization's sake.
 As items are checked off, they will be stored in local storage.
 To prevent loss of data, the excel file is also set up to support having items already marked as checked.
 For trackable items that have degrees, more than one checkbox can be added per item.
-For example, the Keepsakes items in Hades increase in level up to 3 times, so for each of these, there are 3 checkboxes next to the item.
+For example, the Keepsakes items in Hades increase in level up to 3 times, so for each of these, there are 3 checkboxes next to each item.